Brownsville, Wisconsin: 2000 census

-Businesses
+Amenities

 Brownsville contains a variety of businesses, including a bowling alley, a bar and grill, an apple orchard, a bank, a gas station, a dentist, and a medical clinic affiliated with SSM Health and Saint Agnes Hospital in Fond du Lac.
 The corporate headquarters of Michels Corporation is located in Brownsville.
 Public amenities include the local public library, two parks, baseball/softball diamonds and soccer fields, and a community center that functions both as a hub for community events as well as a rentable space for private events.

 Civil service in the village includes the local fire department, a public works department, a police department consisting of one officer, and a post office.
 The interior of the local post office notably features photos of local residents who currently serve, or have previously served, in the United States Armed Forces.
 The village manages a water tower and a sewage disposal facility.